ångstromCTF2021 was, in all honesty, probably the most serious I’ve been on a CTFTime CTF.

 - We need to understand how that

-is a prime, we know that there is abijective
+691is a prime, we know that there is abijectivemapping between eachinput valueand itssubstituted value.

 Rewriting the code we get: